 How Migraine Patients can Access Migraine Treatments

-Dr. Thomas Berk, assistant professor of neurology in the headache division at NYU Langone Health, talks medical insurance and prior authorization—and how healthcare providers can help
+Dr. Thomas Berk, neurologist and headache specialist at NYU Langone Health and Medical Director of Neura Health, talks medical insurance and prior authorization—and how healthcare providers can help

 Medical professionals around the country are working every day to provide the right migraine treatment to patients who need it.
 Unfortunately, there are a few treatments that may not be as simple to obtain as others are—there can be a lengthy process involved and other drugs that need to be tried before a patient receives the treatment that works best for them.

 In this article, we’ll walk through the process of accessing migraine medications in the U.S. and how to work with your healthcare provider—one of your biggest and best advocates.